johnzxcvbnm/Adi/unit_4/w09d04/instructor_notes/afternoon.md

 The **initialize** method is just like the **constructor** method we used in JavaScript classes.

+Now let's work on being able to update the name:

-Then, make a setter method with special `something=input` syntax:
+Let's make a setter method with special `something=input` syntax:

 ```ruby